Financial Planning for SaaS Business Plan: Introduction

 SaaS planning differs from traditional businesses because:

-A strong plan models recurring revenue mechanics correctly and forces clarity on the levers that create sustainable ARR.
+A strong plan models recurring revenue mechanics correctly and forces clarity on the levers that create sustainable ARR and revenue growth.
+Specialized forecasting models are what make SaaS planning different from traditional planning.

 Assessing Current Financial Situation

-Before you can chart a path to predictable growth, it’s essential to assess your current financial situation.
-For SaaS companies, this means taking a close look at your income streams, recurring expenses, assets, and liabilities to get a clear picture of your overall financial health.
+Before you can chart a path to predictable growth, it’s essential to assess your current financial situation using historical data.
+For SaaS companies, this means taking a close look at your income streams, recurring expenses, assets, and liabilities through the company’s financial statements to get a clear picture of your overall financial health.
 A financial advisor can help you review your business’s financial accounts, including your savings account, investment accounts, and retirement accounts, to identify strengths and areas for improvement.

 The foundation of every financial plan is the net worth statement, which helps track assets and liabilities and provides a baseline for financial planning.